8base/Documentation/docs/backend/getting-started-readme.md

 1. **Schema**: A Schema represents the shape of your application data and specifies what data a client application can query from your API, as well as how to manipulate it.
 2. **System Data**: Data resources that are pre-defined by default for every 8base application, such as: [Team Members](/docs/8base-console/teams), Users, [Roles & Permissions](/docs/8base-console/roles-and-permissions), and [Files](/docs/8base-console/handling-files).
 3. **User Data**: All the unique data resources (tables, records, etc) that are specific to your application.
-4. **Authentication and Authorization System**: Sign-up/Sign-in, manage, and authorizion flows of your application.
-[Authentication](/docs/8base-console/authentication) is implemented through [Authentication Profiles](/docs/8base-console/authentication#authentication-types) while [Authorization](/docs/8base-console/roles-and-permissions) uses the roles and permissions system.
+4. **Authentication and Authorization System**: Sign-up/Sign-in, manage, and authorization flows of your application.
+[Authentication](/docs/8base-console/authentication) is implemented through [Authentication Profiles](/docs/8base-console/authentication#authentication-types), while [Authorization](/docs/8base-console/roles-and-permissions) uses the roles and permissions system.
 5. **Workspace Users**: 8base users with access to your Workspace through the console.
 6. [Custom Logic (Custom Functions)](/docs/8base-console/custom-functions): For building and extending your application's server-side functionality.
 7. **Integrations**: Data and functionalities from 3rd party sources.